uvadmt/uvadmt.github.io/src/content/syllabus.md

 If you are struggling with personal issues we encourage you to talk to your academic dean or SDAC if appropriate (https://www.studenthealth.virginia.edu/student-disability-access-center).

-### THIS IS ALL FROM CS3120 SYLLABUS, needs updating

 **Problem Sets.** Most learning in this course is done by working to solve problems on your own and in collaboration with others.
-We will have a problem set due most weeks in the course (typically on Mondays at 9:59pm).
-See the course calendar for specific due dates.
+We will have a problem set due most weeks in the course (typically on TODO).
+See the course calendar in Canvas for specific due dates.

   Each problem set will include specific directions for how to submit your solutions, and we expect students to read and follow these carefully.
 Each problem set will state a clear collaboration policy (which typically will allow you to discuss